shamsmikdad/flask-doc/README.md

 	 pip install Flask

-  Flask is now installed, in the python and we can use it by export it in the python comand like:
+  Flask is now installed, in the python and we can use it by export it in the python comand.

-	 python import Flask
-	 exit()

 ## 4-) creat a file in our folder and name it as falsk-proj.py